floowsnaake/2142-Reclamation-Crash-Fix/README.md

 # 2142-Reclamation-Crash-Fix
 2142 Reclamation Crash Fix, fixes crashes for 2142 Reclamation

-Download these files, open BF2142 hub then delede check if game version is: 1.51 installed,Openspy is checked and patched and then replace the files you downloaded/these files with the once you have in your game folder then press play and then press make account when inside the game, this worked for me
+First Download these files and then move the Exe into the Bf2142 folder and then run it to see whats causing the errors/crashes and then follow the instructions in the program.